ogochukwu-ozotta/lambda-trigger-on-s3-object-upload/README.md

 Specify Lambda Function: choose from your lambda function Lambda Function: lambda-trigger-test
 Save changes

+Now, whenever the specified events occur on the specified S3 bucket, the Lambda function will be triggered and your code will be executed.

 ## Test the lambda trigger
 Drag and drop .txt, .pdf, and .csv files in the bucket "mybucket123-input"